maxistephan/pycon/Readme.md

 pycon --help
 ```

+## Testing

 ## Important Notice

 This Project is set to be in a private repository.
 Leaks about source code snippets are completely irrelevant.
 The only important part is to keep the **Bot Token** secure,
 since the Token is used to control the Bot.

+## Developer Info

+This project setup to be developed with the VSCode IDE.
+Using Pycharm or other IDEs is, of course, also allowed,
+if the necessary entries to the *.gitignore* file are added.

+Make sure to use conventional commits in commit messages!

+Testing is done via docker, to assure that test results are valid.

 Have fun creating this Bot with me!